Last update :

 | C | Resident business operated by non-resident individual | 25% |

-| D | Non-resident business operating in Nauru | 25% |
+| D | Non-resident business operating in Naoero | 25% |

-Non-resident Tax (NRT) : Non-resident individuals who earn income in Nauru from sources such as interest, royalties, or insurance premiums are subject to a standard Non-Resident Tax.
+Non-resident Tax (NRT) : Non-resident individuals who earn income in Naoero from sources such as interest, royalties, or insurance premiums are subject to a standard Non-Resident Tax.
 The applicable tax rate for these earnings is 20%.

 3. Telecommunications Service Tax

-Nauru imposes a special tax on telecommunications services, a special telecommunications Service Tax on companies providing telecom services within the country.
+Naoero imposes a special tax on telecommunications services, a special telecommunications Service Tax on companies providing telecom services within the country.
 The tax rate is 15% of gross revenue, applied directly to earnings rather than profits, making it predictable and easy for service providers to manage.

 4. Capital Gains, Inheritance, and Wealth